cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 failing with DeriveKeyPairError depends on the group being used, but it is negligibly small in all cases.

-For X25519 and X448, the DeriveKeyPair function applies a KDF to the input:
+For X25519 and X448, the DeriveKeyPair function of the DHKEM applies a KDF to the input:

 ~~~
 def DeriveKeyPair(ikm):